webthingorg/devtools-frontend/front_end/panels/timeline/fixtures/traces/README.md

 - `script.js?beforeImage`: a script fetched before the image
 - `chrome.jpeg`: a normal image
 - `script.js?afterImage`: a script fetched after the image

+### iframe-shift

+Generated from the shift-attribution page in https://github.com/GoogleChrome/lighthouse/blob/main/cli/test/fixtures/shift-attribution.html.
+Contains an iframe and layout shifts.